Incorporation (linguistics): Korean

-Korean, national language of South Korea and North Korea, is part of Koreanic language family and also has noun incoporation.
+Korean, part of the Koreanic language family, has noun incorporation.

-Specifically, Korean obeys the Head Movement Constraint by Baker (1988) that was discussed in the prior section.
+Specifically, Korean obeys the Head Movement Constraint of Baker (1988) that was discussed in the prior section.

-Korean has incorporated nouns in the structure of [N + VStem + AN1(i)] which is different that the normal N + V like in English.
+Korean possesses incorporated nouns in the structure [N + VStem + AN1(i)], which is different from the normal N + V as in English.
 AN is an affix in this case.

 In Korean, the noun, the head of the preceding NP, moves to the head of the VP to form a syntactic compound.
-Then the complex VP moves up to the right of the nominal head position where is '-i' is base-generated.
+The complex VP then moves up to the right of the nominal head position where '-i' is base-generated.